Judge won't bar public from Ghislaine Maxwell jury selection

 Nathan also denied a defense request to prevent the public from seeing the blank questionnaire that will be given to about 600 people who will be summoned as prospective jurors in the high-profile case.

 The selection of 12 primary jurors and six alternates is scheduled to begin Nov.
 4, with opening statements set for Nov.
-29. For selection primary jurors, the defense will have 10 peremptory challenges and the prosecution will have six, Nathan said.
+29. In selecting primary jurors, the defense will have 10 peremptory challenges and the prosecution will have six, Nathan said.
 For alternates, each side will get three challenges.

-Maxwell’s lawyers argued for questioning prospective jurors behind closed doors because they said that as part of the process they may be asked to divulge sensitive information, such as if they have been sexually abused.
+Maxwell’s lawyers argued for questioning prospective jurors behind closed doors because they may be asked to divulge sensitive information, such as if they have been sexually abused.
 Nathan said she would make adjustments on a case-by-case basis to “ensure juror candor and project juror privacy.”

-Maxwell lawyer Bobbi Sternheim said letting the public see the questionnaires, which are used to screen the jury pool for biases, hardships, personal connections and awareness of the case, will lead to people lying their way into the jury process.
+Maxwell lawyer Bobbi Sternheim said letting the public see the blank version of the questionnaire, which is used to screen the jury pool for biases, hardships, personal connections and awareness of the case, will lead to people lying their way into the jury process.
 She equated it to a “take-home exam” in which jurors could fill in answers they think will best position them to be selected.

 Epstein killed himself at a Manhattan federal lockup in August 2019, a month after his arrest on sex trafficking charges.